 How to Get Rid of Opossums in the Attic

-Possums are intimidating at any point in time, but it can be a nightmare for homeowners to enter their attic and find one inside.
+Possums are intimidating at any time, but it can be a nightmare for homeowners to enter their attic and find one inside.
 These pests are usually found digging through your trash, but they may find an entry point to your attic.
 An opossum will not only disturb your sleep at night and leave droppings in your attic, but they can also cause damage to the insulation in your attic.
-One method of pest control is using a live trap to capture and remove the animal.
+One pest control method is using a live trap to capture and remove the animal.
 Live trapping is a safe and effective way to keep animals away from your home.

 Identification